-Meeting Attendance Record for the Financial Year Ending December 31, 2022 100% 1 Margot Naudie(1) Ontario, Canada Principal Occupation: President of Elephant Capital Inc. and corporate director.
-Position with the Company: Director Director Since: 2022 Common Shares Held: 180,000 (6) Biographical Information: Ms. Margot Naudie is a seasoned 25-year capital markets professional with expertise as Senior Portfolio Manager for North American and global natural resource portfolios.
-She has held senior roles at leading multi- billion dollar asset management firms including TD Asset Management, Marret Asset Management Inc. and CPP Investment Board.
+Meeting Attendance Record for the Financial Year Ending December 31, 2023 (LTHM: NYSE) shares), into a private Manganese company in South Africa, and more.
+Previously, Mr. Ichilov was the Deputy CEO - Corporate Development of the Ferro-Nickel miner and producer Cunico Resources N.V.
+(2008-2012), then an important producer of refined ferronickel in its two plants and integrated mines in Kosovo and North Macedonia.
+100% Margot Naudie (1) Ontario, Canada Principal Occupation: President of Elephant Capital Inc. and corporate director.
+Position with the Company: Director Director Since: 2022 Common Shares Held: 246,666 (7) Biographical Information: Ms. Margot Naudie is a seasoned 25-year capital markets professional with expertise as Senior Portfolio Manager for North American and global natural resource portfolios.
+She has held senior roles at leading multibillion dollar asset management firms including TD Asset Management, Marret Asset Management Inc. and CPP Investment Board.
 Ms. Naudie is the President of Elephant Capital Inc. as well as Co-Founder of Abaxx Technologies Inc. She sits on a number of public and private company boards.
 Ms. Naudie holds an MBA from Ivey Business School and a BA from McGill University.
 She is also a Chartered Financial Analyst.
-Meeting Attendance Record for the Financial Year Ending December 31, 2022 100% Sharon Fay (1)(2) New York, USA Principal Occupation: Chief Responsibility Officer (June 2020 - June 2021) and Head of Equities (2010 - June 2020), AllianceBernstein, and corporate director.
+Meeting Attendance Record for the Financial Year Ending December 31, 2023 100% Principal Occupation: Chief Responsibility Officer (June 2020 - June 2021) and Head of Equities (2010 - June 2020), AllianceBernstein, and corporate director.

-Position with the Company: Director Director Since: 2022 Common Shares Held: 506,000 Biographical Information: Ms. Sharon Fay is an accomplished leader with over 35 years' experience in the investment industry.
+Sharon Fay (1)(2) New York, United States Position with the Company: Director Director Since: 2022 Common Shares Held: 536,000 Biographical Information: Ms. Sharon Fay is an accomplished leader with over 35 years' experience in the investment industry.
 For 20 years, she served as a research analyst and portfolio manager for North American, European and, ultimately, global portfolios for AllianceBernstein.
 She founded the firm's London office, where she served for nine years before returning to the US to become Head of Equities, leading the firm's research analysts, portfolio managers and traders.
 Before retiring from AllianceBernstein in 2021, she served as the firm's first Head of Responsibility.
 During her tenure she created a strategy and built the Corporate Responsibility and Responsible Investment teams, propelling the firm as a leader in the field.
 She is seasoned at evaluating companies' value creation strategies, successfully leading a global business, and attracting, developing and retaining top talent.
 In addition, Ms. Fay is a Chartered Financial Analyst and has a BA from Brown University and an MBA from Harvard Business School.
-Meeting Attendance Record for the Financial Year Ending December 31, 2022 100% (7)

-(1) Member of the Audit Committee.
+Meeting Attendance Record for the Financial Year Ending December 31, 2023 100% D. I. (H. I. D Robert Harward Tennessee, United Principal Occupation: Executive Vice President for International Business and Strategy (2022 to present), Shield AI States Position with the Company: Director Director Since: 2024 Common Shares Held: Nil.
+(7) Biographical Information: Robert Harward is a retired United States Navy Vice Admiral (SEAL) and a former Deputy Commander of the United States Central Command.
+He served on the US National Security Council in The White House and led several multi-national special forces commands in Afghanistan and Iraq.
+He joined Lockheed Martin in 2014 as their Chief Executive in the UAE and expanded his responsibilities to cover the Middle East, leaving to join Shield AI as Executive Vice President for International Business Development and Strategy based in the UAE.
+(1) Member of the Audit ( Meeting Attendance Record for the Financial Year Ending December 31, 2023 100%